syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 * If settlement, maturity, or issue is not a valid date, `PRICEMAT` returns the `#VALUE!` error value.

-* If rate < 0 or if yld < 0, `PRICEMAT` returns the `#NUM!` error value.
+* If rate or yld is less than 0, `PRICEMAT` returns the `#NUM!` error value.

-* If basis < 0 or if basis > 4, `PRICEMAT` returns the `#NUM!` error value.
+* If basis is less than 0 or greater than 4, `PRICEMAT` returns the `#NUM!` error value.

-* If settlement ≥ maturity, `PRICEMAT` returns the `#NUM!` error value.
+* If settlement is greater than equal to maturity, `PRICEMAT` returns the `#NUM!` error value.

 ## AMORDEGRC

-The function `AMORDEGRC` returns the depreciation for each accounting period under the French accounting system.
+The `AMORDEGRC` function returns the depreciation for each accounting period under the French accounting system.
 If an asset is purchased in the middle of an accounting period, prorated depreciation is calculated.
 The function applies a depreciation coefficient based on the asset's lifespan.

 **Syntax**